To guide child protection workers on the assessment, analysis and intervention of allegations of child sexual abuse.

 Likelihood of harm

-Examples of likelihood of harm could include situations where an event had occurred or not yet happened but harm is not evident, such as a sex offender (or alleged perpetrator) may be in contact with a child and the primary caregiver is not protective.
+Examples of likelihood of harm could include situations where an event has occurred or not yet happened but harm is not evident, such as a sex offender (or alleged perpetrator) may be in contact with a child and the primary caregiver is not protective.

-must be made whether a person is responsible for the harm.
+must be made on whether a person is responsible for the harm.
 A decision to substantiate harm is not dependent on the identification of a person responsible or a person assessed as causing significant harm.

-Child protection workers should consider the following when developing a safety plan for allegations of child sexual abuse cases:
+You should consider the following when developing a safety plan for allegations of child sexual abuse cases:

 While an integrated approach is vital in intra familial abuse cases these same issues may also apply to extra familial abuse situations and interventions should therefore be based on an assessment of the impact of the abuse of all persons involved.

-Child protection workers can refer children and families for treatment services to the:
+You can refer children and families for treatment services to the:

 Refer to the following related resources for further information: